 Biden orders Justice Dept not to contract with private prisons in racial equity action

-President Joe Biden in one of his first steps to address racial inequality has directed the Justice Department not to renew contracts with privately operated prisons, advancing a recommendation of civil rights organizations.
+In one of his first steps to address racial inequality, President Joe Biden has directed the Justice Department not to renew contracts with privately operated prisons, advancing a priority of civil rights organizations.

 The directive was included in a batch of executive actions that Biden took on Tuesday that the White House said were aimed at increasing racial equity.